wp-plugins/conversion-and-remarketing-code/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. For embedding code on every page, go to Settings->Remarketing Code.
 1. For embedding on individual pages, go to the "Conversion and Remarketing Code" section when editing a page/post.

+== Changelog ==

+1.0.1
+- Support for custom post types and WooCommerce products.